opoupeney/dfd/source/gsguide/getting-started.rst

 Installation
 ^^^^^^^^^^^^

 DreamFace is currently available on IBM Bluemix.
-If you haven't installed it yet, you'll need to before starting the next section which shows how to create your First App.
+Just login to your BlueMix account and choose the DreamFace service.

 .. toctree::
    :maxdepth: 1